Getting an Interview

 - Senior Claims Representative (2)

-I applied online and the process took 2 weeks - interviewed at Progressive Insurance in November 2009.
+I applied online.
+The process took 2 weeks.
+I interviewed at Progressive Insurance (Tampa, FL) in November 2009.

-I applied online and the process took a day - interviewed at Progressive Insurance in June 2012.
+I applied online.
+The process took 1 day.
+I interviewed at Progressive Insurance in June 2012.

 - Describe a sitiuation in which you discovered something was being done incorrectly, how did you help to fix it?
 Answer Question